czgaming94/neon/README.md

 ## Element Types
 [Boxes](https://github.com/czgaming94/neon/blob/main/docs/Box.md) | [Text](https://github.com/czgaming94/neon/blob/main/docs/Text.md)
 :--|:--
-The goal of the box object is for backgrounds, buttons, and HUD containers.
-This is the most commonly used type of object in a GUI. | The text object has a few abilities.
+The goal of the box element is for backgrounds, buttons, and HUD containers.
+This is the most commonly used type of element in a GUI. | The text element has a few abilities.
 It can be treated as regular static text, or it can be treated as a typewriter, and given syntax coding to morph and affect how the text is displayed.
 [Checkboxes](https://github.com/czgaming94/neon/blob/main/docs/Checkbox.md) | [Dropdowns](https://github.com/czgaming94/neon/blob/main/docs/Dropdown.md)
 The checkbox is designed to be used for taking user input on choices.
 A top use for the checkbox is for Poll option selection.
 Checkboxes can accept multiple selections, or be limited to a single selection. | The dropdown is just as it sounds; A menu of options that drops down when clicked on.
 This is commonly used for toggling between user input options, form submissions, etc.
 [Radials](https://github.com/czgaming94/neon/blob/main/docs/Radial.md) | [Sliders](https://github.com/czgaming94/neon/blob/main/docs/Slider.md)